-Having built luxury HMO properties for young professionals, we knew the best functioning houses where those when the group who lived there gelled.
-Living with people who became firm friends over time was the attraction.
-Living economically in a slightly smaller, but much nicer, space was just a bonus.
+Having built luxury HMO properties for young professionals, we knew the best functioning houses were those where the group who lived there gelled.
+Sure, the basics of well-designed spaces and being a good landlord mattered but living with people who became firm friends over time made people stick around.